digital-asset/daml/docs/source/json-api/index.rst

 - ``choice`` -- Daml contract choice, that is being exercised,
 - ``argument`` -- contract choice argument(s), empty, because ``Archive`` does not take any.

+.. _exercise-by-key-templateId-choiceInterfaceId:

+``key`` is always searched in relation to the ``templateId``.
+The ``choice``, on the other hand, is searched according to ``choiceInterfaceId``; if ``choiceInterfaceId`` is not specified, ``templateId`` is its default.
+We recommend always specifying ``choiceInterfaceId`` when invoking an interface choice; however, if the set of Daml-LF packages on the participant only contains one choice with a given name associated with ``templateId``, that choice will be exercised, regardless of where it is defined.
+If a template *and* one or more of the interfaces it implements declares a choice, and ``choiceInterfaceId`` is not used, the one directly defined on the choice will be exercised.
+If choice selection is still ambiguous given these rules, the endpoint will fail as if the choice isn't defined.

 HTTP Response
 =============